storybookjs/marko/docs/addons/install-addons.md

 <!-- prettier-ignore-end -->

-Now, when Storybook starts up, it will update webpack's CSS loader to use modules and adjust how styling is defined.

 <div class="aside">
-Each preset addon has its own options documented in their READMEs.
+Preset addons may also have addon-specific configuration.
+Read their respective READMEs.
 </div>

+Now, when Storybook starts up, it will update webpack's CSS loader to use modules and adjust how styling is defined.